Why do These Match? Explaining the Behavior of Image Similarity Models: Related Work

 \section{Related Work}

-\textbf{Saliency-based Explanations.} Saliency methods can generally be split into ``white box'' and ``black box'' approaches. ``White box'' methods assume access to internal components of a neural network, either in the form of gradients or activations of specific layers(\eg~\cite{Cao_2015_ICCV,changICLR2019,nguyen2016synthesizing,Selvaraju_2017_ICCV,simonyanICLR2014,yosinski-2015-ICML-DL-understanding-neural-networks,zhang2016EB,zhou2015cnnlocalization}).
-Most of them produce a saliency map by using some version of backpropagation from class probability to an input image.
-In contrast, ``black box'' approaches require no knowledge of the internals (\eg weights, gradients) of the models.
-These methods obtain saliency maps by perturbing the input in a predefined way and measuring the effect of it on the model output, such as class score.
+\textbf{Saliency-based Explanations.} Saliency methods can generally be split into ``white box'' and ``black box'' approaches. ``White box'' methods assume access to internal components of a neural network, either in the form of gradients or activations of specific layers~\cite{Cao_2015_ICCV,changICLR2019,nguyen2016synthesizing,Selvaraju_2017_ICCV,simonyanICLR2014,yosinski-2015-ICML-DL-understanding-neural-networks,zhang2016EB,zhou2015cnnlocalization}.
+Most of these methods produce a saliency map by using some version of backpropagation from class probability to an input image.
+In contrast, ``black box'' methods require no knowledge of model internals (\eg weights or gradients).
+They obtain saliency maps by perturbing the input in a predefined way and measuring the effect of that perturbation on the model output, such as class score.
 We adapt and compare three ``black box'' and one ``white box'' methods for our saliency map generator in Figure~\ref{fig:attribute_model}. ``Black box'' approaches include a Sliding Window~\cite{zeilerECCV2014}, which masks image regions sequentially, and Randomized Input Sampling for Explanations (RISE)~\cite{Petsiuk2018rise}, which masks random sets of regions.
-Both measure the effect removing these regions have on the class score.
+Both measure the effect removing these regions has on the class score.
 LIME~\cite{lime:kdd16} first obtains a super-pixel representation of an image.
 Super-pixel regions are randomly deleted, and their importance is estimated using Lasso. ``White box'' Mask~\cite{fong_iccv_2017} learns a saliency map directly by using different perturbation operators and propagating the error to a low resolution mask.
-Note that all the methods discussed above (including the four we adapt) do not operate directly on similarity models, which we will discuss further in Section~\ref{sec:saliency_maps}.
+Although there exists limited work that adapts certain saliency methods to the image similarity setting~\cite{Gordo_2017_CVPR}, they present qualitative results only, \ie, these methods are not evaluated quantitatively on their explanation accuracy as done in our work.